BeepathCitizenScience/Beepath_Schools/README.md

     - nickname: anonymous nickname of the participant

 2. The folder "processed data" contains the processed and cleaned data (a .csv file for each participant, with the same file-name as the raw data but adding the suffix "_processed" to each .csv file.
 The data is reduced to 83 users and 36,091 GPS locations.
-The column "Unnamed 0:" is removed from the data-set and 3 new columns are added corresponding to the time increment, the instantaneous velocity and the distance between GPS records.
+The 3 new columns are added corresponding to the time increment, the instantaneous velocity and the distance between GPS records (so the number of columns is increased to 10).

     - $\Delta t$: time difference between consecutive records in seconds (computed in advance: $\Delta t (i) = t(i+1) - t(i)$.
 So the last element is NaN).
     - d: distance between consecutive GPS records in metres (computed in advance, so the last element is NaN).